 Proper parachute deployment is another essential skill.
 Todd mentioned deploying his parachutes “like normal—like you’re pretty much taught as a young driver” to maintain control during deceleration.

-The extensive training NHRA drivers undergo prepares them to react instinctively in emergencies.
+The extensive training that NHRA drivers undergo prepares them to react instinctively in emergencies.
 This training often prevents bad situations from becoming much worse when things go wrong.

 Looking Forward: Safety in 2025 and Beyond